Falven/mssql-data-source/README.md

    END;
    ```

-3. Next, we'll need to set up our GraphQL schema to support the stored procedure we created.
+3. Next, we'll need to set up our GraphQL schema to match the stored procedure we created.
    Note: MSSQL Data Source does not care about the casing of your schema properties.
-Only that they match parameters.
-So you can use camelCase, PascalCase, or snake_case.
+Only that match the parameters.
+So you can use camelCase, PascalCase, or snake_case...
 It doesn't matter.
-Optional parameters are also supported, you can ommit them from your query.
+Optional parameters are also supported, you can ommit these from your query.

    ```gql
    import { gql } from 'graphql-tag';